MarkusMannheim/code-breaker/README.md

 hexcode = "".join(hexcode.splitlines()).replace(" ", "")
 ```

-I recorded the _weights_ of the characters in each of the two rings; each character is either light, striped or dark.
+I recorded the _weights_ of the characters in each of the two rings &mdash; each character is either light, striped or dark.
-I initially thought these weights disguised a code wheel; [some kind of a substitution cipher](https://en.wikipedia.org/wiki/Substitution_cipher).
+I first thought these weights disguised a code wheel; [some kind of a substitution cipher](https://en.wikipedia.org/wiki/Substitution_cipher).
 But if you filter the characters by weight, none of the string lengths are equal, which rules out a simple code wheel.

 It wasn't until I turned the coin over that I started to get somewhere: